The Game of Their Lives (2002 film)

 The Game of Their Lives is a 2002 documentary film directed and produced by Daniel Gordon with Nicholas Bonner of Koryo Tours as an associate producer about the seven surviving members of the North Korea national football team who participated in the 1966 FIFA World Cup.
-Their victory over Italy propelled the North Korean team into the quarterfinal: it was the first time an Asian team had advanced so far in a World Cup.
+Their victory over Italy propelled the North Korean team into the quarter-final: it was the first time an Asian team had advanced so far in a World Cup.

 Production

 Director Daniel Gordon and associate producer Nicholas Bonner were the first Westerners permitted by the North Korean government to interview the surviving members of the North Korean 1966 FIFA World Cup team.
 Nicholas Bonner is the founder of Koryo Tours, which produced the film.

 Gordon and Bonner had the idea to make a film about the North Korea national football team in 1997.
 They were initially unsure if it was possible, owing to conspiracy theories that the team had been executed in North Korea after losing to Portugal.
 They were allowed by North Korean authorities to create the film, but funding for the documentary was suddenly pulled, so they raised money from friends and family.
 Access to Pyongyang was granted in October 2001.
 The BBC provided funding for post-production.